-Research interest: Creating coherence in the visual modality
+Research interest: Reference and coherence in the visual modality

 - Referential cohesion in American Sign Language.

 - Acquisition of discourse structure in hearing and deaf learners of American Sign Language.